The big question: What is a solo surcharge?

 Only go for early bird offers if you don’t foresee anything stopping you from going on the trip.
 Even if you think there’s zero chance you won’t go, you should still make sure to purchase trip cancellation insurance as soon as you book.
 This way, if your trip does have to be canceled for a covered reason, you’ll have the opportunity to be covered for those nonrefundable, prepaid booking costs.

 On the flipside, booking extremely late has only one major disadvantage: if you don’t get a deal, you may wind up stuck at home on the couch.

-Late bookers often get dirt-cheap deals, again, because of dead inventory: rooms, cabins, and tour spots that are unlikely to be sold in time and may lose the company money.
+Late bookers often get dirt-cheap deals, again, because of dead inventory: rooms, cabins, and tourist spots that are unlikely to be sold in time and may lose the company money.

 The key to getting early or late deals is the same: keep trawling the internet.